itsfingerlickinggood/1/14/README.md

 ### The challenge

-Users should be able to:

-- View the optimal layout for the section depending on their device's screen size
+- Build out the project to the designs provided

 ### Screenshot